nasouh94/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+That uses HTML, CSS, JS, jQuery and AJAX on the front end, and Node, Express and MongoDB on the backend.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The toggles were a fun addition to add to scroll up and show and hide the text box.

 ## Getting Started